squitugua5821/Logseq/pages/Pandas.md

 		  ```python
 		  sheet1, sheet2 = tabs[0], tabs[1]
 		  ```
-			- Manipulate the filename provided by user with string saved into
+			- Manipulate the filename provided by user with string saved in previous code block